patrykpilek/php-for-beginners/README.md

   - Execute code in the browser: an introduction to javascript
   - Using the jQuery library
   - Add jQuery and a custom script file to the CMS
+  - Add delete confirmation using JavaScript and POST
 - [ ] Dates and Times
 - [ ] An Introduction to CSS
 - [ ] Sending Emails from PHP